JeffersonCarvalh0/todo-app/README.md

 The monorepo is managed with Yarn Workspaces.

 ## Instructions
+Make sure you are using node at version 12.0.0.
 Run `yarn` in the root to install all dependencies.
 After this, you can

  - `yarn test` to run all tests